netcarver/PW-FieldtypeLeafletMapMarker/README.md

 `lng` | Map center longitude (type: string/float; default: from your field settings) `useStyles` | Whether to populate inline styles to the map div for width/height (type: boolean; default: true).
 Set to false only if you will style the map div yourself
 `useMarkerSettings` | Makes single-marker map use marker settings rather than map settings (type: boolean; default: true) `markerLinkField` | Page field to use for the marker link, or blank to not link (type: string; default: url) `markerTitleField` | Page field to use for the marker title, or blank not to use a marker title (type: string; default: title)
 `fitToMarkers` | When multiple markers are present, set map to automatically adjust to fit to the given markers (type: boolean; default: true)
 `popupFormatter` | A PHP callback function for generating additional content of a marker's popup box `markerIcon` | The default name of the FontAwesome icon to use in the marker - without the prefix 'fa-'. (type: string; default: 'home')
 `markerIconColour` | The default colour the of the FontAwesome icon (type: string; default 'white') `markerColour` | The default colour of the marker body that surrounds the icon. (type: string; default 'darkblue'.)
-See https://github.com/lvoogdt/Leaflet.awesome-markers#properties for the available colours - they are limited.
+See Leaflet.AwesomeMarker's [markerColor](https://github.com/lvoogdt/Leaflet.awesome-markers#properties) entry for the available colours - they are limited.
 `markerFormatter` | A PHP callback function for customising the look of a marker on the map.
 This is called once for each marker being placed on the map and allows the defaults to be overridden for each marker.

 ----------